status-im/nimbus-eth2/docs/the_nimbus_book/src/deposit.md

 ## 1. Eth1 connection
 ![](https://i.imgur.com/81BgR14.png)

-In the `Select Client` section...
+In the `Select Client` section you'll first be asked to choose an eth1 client.
+You need to run an eth1 client in order to process incoming validator deposits from the eth1 chain.

 ![](https://i.imgur.com/l5WSGqZ.png)

-Scroll to the bottom and click `Continue`.
+We recommend you choose `Go Ethereum` (or `Geth`).

 ## 2. Block explorer
 Once you've sent off your transaction, you should see the following screen.